Racheal-c/VisualStoryTelling/README.md

 # Visual Story Telling
-A site that share visual notes of tech stuffs
+A site that shares visual notes of tech stuff.

 A complete blog posts at https://rachealclive.wordpress.com/